asherao/DCS-Sound-Directories/README.md

 # DCS-Sound-Directories
 Can be used to create sound mods.
 The sound files in this Git are not actual sound files.
 They only indicate the name of the sound file.
+You must use your own sounds.

 For example, the full path file structure for a sound mod for the Main Menu Music would look like this:
 - C:/Users/UserName/Saved Games/DCS/